abtion/guidelines/project_management/estimating.md

 - Iteration estimate
 - One-off estimate of a maintenance project

-Although depending on the estimate, we will have a slightly different process, the essence and general guidelines are the same.
+Although we will have a slightly different process depending on the estimate, the essence and general guidelines are the same.

 ### Ballpark estimates